SeLite/SeLite.github.io/JavascriptEssential.md

   * the class prototype (which is more transparent, simpler and preferable, where possible), or
   * an instance, which is more complex (you may also need to intercept the class constructor, and make it set up intercept of the actual function that you intend to modify).
 It's needed when there's no robust access to the prototype.

-## Head/tail intercepts
+## _Head/tail_ intercepts
 Extending (rather than replacing) is useful for small changes, and it's more likely to stay compatible with future updates from Selenium or third party.
 The original function is stored.
 The new function adds steps before and/or after calling the original function (with the same or different parameters).
-Hence this approach is called 'head' or 'tail' intercept.
+This approach is called _head_ or _tail_ intercept.
 If it's supposed to return a value, it can return the result of the original function, or something different.

 Head intercept with a modification of the parameter passed to the original function: